 Bears don’t hibernate!

 Funny, this is the first animal that comes to mind when most people think about hibernation, but bears are not true hibernators.
-True, they do hunker down for the winter and their vital signs decrease.
-However, they don’t decrease their body temperature very much and they wake up easily without negative repercussions.
-However, bears are often classified as hibernators because they have similar behaviour and it’s easier to group them this way.
+True, they do hunker down for the winter and their vital signs decrease, but they don’t decrease their body temperature very much and they wake up easily without negative repercussions.
+However, bears are often classified as hibernators because they have similar behavior and it’s easier to group them this way.

 Usually, smaller animals hibernate because they have higher energy requirements and their insulation (fur, skin) is not warm or thick enough to survive outside the whole winter.
 Many different animals hibernate, such as frogs, fish, turtles, and snakes.
 Numerous small mammals also hibernate, including skunks, chipmunks, hedgehogs, squirrels, mice, and bats.
-There’s even one bird that hibernates, the common poorwill — and even some insects exhibit hibernation-type behaviors/
+There’s also one bird that hibernates, the common poorwill — and even some insects exhibit hibernation-type behaviors/

-Hibernation completely changes these animals’ routine.
+Hibernation completely changes these animals’ routines.
 First of all, many hibernators don’t eat or drink at all.
 That enables them to spend their hibernation time without pooping or urinating.
 The urea from pee is broken into amino acids and recycled in the body.
 The animals don’t get dehydrated because they get what they need from stored fat.

 Because animals don’t do much when they hibernate, cells don’t require the same energy.
 Therefore they don’t require as much oxygen and the heart doesn’t need to pump blood as often.

-- Heart rates between 3 and 10 beats per minutes are typical.
+- Heart rates between 3 and 10 beats per minute are typical;

 - Metabolism drops to 2% of the normal rate.